MicroEJ/docs/ApplicationDeveloperGuide/bon.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Immutable objects are read-only objects.
 They are instances of any
 concrete class.
-Although they are immutable, they obey all the Java
+Although they are immutable, they adhere to all the Java
 object's semantics.
 In particular, they hold a hash code, have a class
 and have a monitor that a thread may enter into.